translate/pootle/docs/server/commands.rst

 Recalculates the scores for all users.

-When the ``--reset`` option is used , all score log data is removed and `zero` score is set for all users.
+When the :option:`--reset` option is used , all score log data is removed and `zero` score is set for all users.

 .. pootle_command:: sync_stores